Trump says he will send federal law enforcement, National Guard to Kenosha after Jacob Blake shooting

 'We will NOT stand for looting, arson, violence, and lawlessness on American streets,' president tweets

-President Trump on Wednesday said he will send federal law enforcement and the National Guard to Kenosha, Wisconsin to restore “law and order” amid days of unrest in the city.
+President Trump on Wednesday said he will send federal law enforcement and the National Guard to Kenosha, Wis. to restore “law and order” amid days of unrest in the city.

 “We will NOT stand for looting, arson, violence, and lawlessness on American streets,” the president tweeted Wednesday.
 “My team just got off the phone with Governor Evers who agreed to accept federal assistance.
 (Portland should do the same!)”